 Smoothing the Transition

-When older adults make the decision to move from a home where families were raised, gardens were tended, and dear friends visited to celebrate life’s milestones, there is natural period of adjustment to the new life experience of living in a Life Plan Community (also known as a Continuing Care Retirement Community or CCRC).
+When older adults make the decision to move from a home where families were raised, gardens were tended, and dear friends visited to celebrate life’s milestones, there is natural period of adjustment to the new life experience of living at a Life Plan Community, formerly know as a continuing care retirement community.

 Two Research Studies

-LCS was one senior living company that helped fund empirical research about the transition experience that older adults have when they prepare to move to a CCRC, actually move in, and then live in the community.
+LCS helped fund empirical research about the transition experience older adults have when they prepare to move to a Life Plan Community, actually move in, and then live in the community.

-Two related studies were funded via a grant through the Institute for Optimal Aging to professors in the Department of Aging and Mental Health Disparities at the University of South Florida (USF).
-The USF researchers investigated the factors that influenced decision-making and satisfaction among new CCRC residents and non-residents.
+Two related studies were funded via a grant through the Institute for Optimal Aging to professors in the Department of Aging and Mental Health Disparities at the University of South Florida.
+The USF researchers investigated the factors that influenced decision-making and satisfaction among new residents and non-residents of Life Plan Communities.

 The Decision to Move

-The first study entitled “How Do Older Adults Decide to Move to a CCRC and What Contributes to Satisfaction With the Decision?” included 52 new CCRC residents and 49 non-residents who had inquired about but decided not to move to a CCRC.
+The first study titled “How Do Older Adults Decide to Move to a CCRC and What Contributes to Satisfaction With the Decision?” included 52 new residents and 49 non-residents who had inquired about but decided not to move to a Life Plan Community.

-When the interviews were initiated, residents and non-residents had similar characteristics and both were relatively satisfied with their current living situation and personal well-being.Questions regarding financial status, health status, social support, civic participation, attitudes about CCRCs, and sources of information about CCRCs were factors thought to predict the decision to move.
+When the interviews were initiated, residents and non-residents had similar characteristics and both were relatively satisfied with their current living situation and personal well-being.Questions regarding financial status, health status, social support, civic participation, attitudes about Life Plan Communities, and sources of information about Life Plan Communities were factors thought to predict the decision to move.
 The findings showed:

-The largest differences between CCRC residents and non- residents involved the positive perception that CCRCs offer a variety of health services, are a good fit personally and offer a variety of social activities.
+The largest differences between residents and non-residents involved the positive perception that Life Plan Communities offer a variety of health services, are a good fit personally and offer a variety of social activities.

-CCRC residents see value in the continuum of care.
-Services that had the greatest effect on the decision to move to a CCRC included on-site skilled nursing center, on-site nurse, housekeeping and help with bathing/dressing/eating.
+Residents of Life Plan Communities see value in the continuum of care.
+Services that had the greatest effect on the decision to move to a Life Plan Community included on-site skilled nursing center, on-site nurse, housekeeping and help with personal care.

-Residents more often received their first source of information about CCRCs from spouses and children; non-residents more often received that information from friends, direct mail and newspaper advertising.
+Residents more often received their first source of information about Life Plan Communities from spouses and children; non-residents more often received information from friends, direct mail and newspaper advertising.

-Participants with greater self-perceived health and social needs, those with positive attitudes about CCRCs, and those who received information about CCRCs from their spouse, friend or child were more likely move to a CCRC.
+Participants with greater self-perceived health and social needs, those with positive attitudes about Life Plan Communities, and those who received information about Life Plan Communities from their spouse, friend or child were more likely move to a Life Plan Community.

-Overall, the survey outcomes were more encouraging for CCRC residents.
-CCRC residents had higher satisfaction with their home and well- being than non-residents did at the final interview.
+Overall, the survey outcomes were more encouraging for residents in Life Plan Communities.
+These residents had higher satisfaction with their home and well-being than non-residents did at the final interview.

-While all participants were more satisfied with their current living situation after 12-months if they reported satisfaction when the survey started, CCRC residents were more satisfied with their living situation and had better well-being than non-residents had, on average.
+While all participants were more satisfied with their current living situation after 12-months if they reported satisfaction when the survey started, residents in Life Plan Communities were more satisfied with their living situation and had better well-being than non-residents had, on average.
 Significant factors associated with well-being included younger age, better cognitive functioning at move-in, and perceived control over social relations.

-The second study, entitled “Social Networking During The First Months After Moving To A Continuing Care Retirement Community” built on the foundation of the first study, with increased focus on the personal and social qualities that are associated with a successful transition from home to CCRC.
+The second study, titled “Social Networking During The First Months After Moving to a Continuing Care Retirement Community” built on the foundation of the first study, with increased focus on the personal and social qualities that are associated with a successful transition from home to a Life Plan Community.

-The majority of the interview questions focused on the individual’s social network as it existed since the move to the CCRC and their current emotional well-being.
+The majority of the interview questions focused on the individual’s social network as it existed since the move to the Life Plan Community and their current emotional well-being.

 Answers to questions about emotional well-being indicated that new residents felt their circumstances were about the same as usual or better.
 The highest report of improved emotional well-being regarded residents’ feeling of “happiness.”